 The Tweed Valley Hospital has been assessed as a State Significant Development (SSD) application, as it has a value of more than $30 million.
 The NSW Minister for Planning or delegate is the consent authority for SSD applications, which are assessed by the Department of Planning, Industry and Environment (DPIE).

 The planning approval for Tweed Valley Hospital was sought in two stages:

 The Stage 1 SSD application sought overall approval for the hospital concept and consent to commence early and enabling works on the site.
 These works consist of site preparatory activities such as clearing, bulk earthworks, retention walls and other in-ground works to enable development of the hospital.

 The Stage 1 SSD application, including Environmental Impact Statement (EIS) was lodged with DPIE in October 2018, and placed on extended public exhibition from 1 November to 13 December 2018.
 Health Infrastructure responded to feedback received from the community and government agencies during the exhibition period in a formal report, lodged with the DPE in late January 2019.
 The project's Response to Submissions report and other supplementary information is available on the DPIE website.

 The Stage 1 SSD planning approval was granted by the NSW Government on 11 June 2019.

-With early works underway on the Tweed Valley Hospital site, Health Infrastructure is progressing the application for the detailed design, construction and commissioning of the Tweed Valley Hospital.
+With early works underway on the Tweed Valley Hospital site, Health Infrastructure progressed the application for the detailed design, construction and commissioning of the Tweed Valley Hospital.

 Health Infrastructure lodged the Stage 2 SSD application with Department of Planning, Industry and Environment on 27 September 2019, and the following public exhibition period closed on 8 November 2019.
-However, the application can still be viewed on the Department of Planning, Industry and Environment website.
+Further information regarding the determination can be viewed on the DPIE website.

-The Stage 2 State Significant Development application is the second stage in the two-stage planning approval process and seeks approval for:
+The Stage 2 State Significant Development application sought approval for: